cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `outputSampleRefinementMethod = 'BatchMeans-compact'`

-    This is the same as the first case in the above, except that only the first phase of the sample refinement described in the above will be performed; that is, the (verbose) Markov chain is refined only based on the ACT computed from the compact format of the Markov chain.
+    This is the same as the first case above, except that only the first phase of the sample refinement described above will be performed; that is, the (verbose) Markov chain is refined only based on the ACT computed from the compact format of the Markov chain.
 This will lead to a larger, final, refined sample.
 However, the final sample will likely not be fully decorrelated.

 +   `outputSampleRefinementMethod = 'BatchMeans-verbose'`

-    This is the same as the first case in the above, except that only the second phase of the sample refinement described in the above will be performed; that is, the (verbose) Markov chain is refined only based on the ACT computed from the verbose format of the Markov chain.
-While the resulting refined sample will be fully decorrelated, the size of the refined sample may be smaller than the default choice in the first case in the above.
+    This is the same as the first case above, except that only the second phase of the sample refinement described above will be performed; that is, the (verbose) Markov chain is refined only based on the ACT computed from the verbose format of the Markov chain.
+While the resulting refined sample will be fully decorrelated, the size of the refined sample may be smaller than the default choice in the first case above.

 Note that to obtain i.i.d. samples from a multidimensional chain, the sampler will use the average of the ACT among all dimensions of the chain to refine the chain.
-If the maximum, minimum, or the median of IACs is preferred add `'-max'` (or `'-maximum'`), `'-min'` (or `'-minimum'`), `'-med'` (or `'-median'`), respectively, to the value of `outputSampleRefinementMethod`.
+If the maximum, minimum, or median of IACs is preferred add `'-max'` (or `'-maximum'`), `'-min'` (or `'-minimum'`), `'-med'` (or `'-median'`), respectively, to the value of `outputSampleRefinementMethod`.
 For example,

 +   `outputSampleRefinementMethod = 'BatchMeans-max'`